-The diagrams below depict the model, first from the perspective of the learner, then from the perspective of the teacher.
+The diagrams below depict a model of learning, first from the perspective of the learner, then from the perspective of the teacher.

-The above diagrams show learning as something we would call a dialectic process.
-The word dialectic comes to us through a long and important philosophical history of thinking about thinking.
+These diagrams model learning as something we would call a dialectic process.
+The word dialectic comes to us through a long and relevant philosophical history of thinking about thinking.

-The idea of dialectic that I am using is one that was developed by the German philosopher Hegel.
-It describes a process of arriving at “truth” by beginning with a thesis, encountering a contradictory antithesis, and resolving the two together into a new synthesis.
+The idea of dialectic in the model is one that was developed by the German philosopher Hegel.
+It describes a process of arriving at “truth” that could be thought of as learning.
+Simply put, we begin with a thesis (our understanding), encounter an anti-thesis (some contradictory notion), and then resolve thesis and anti-thesis together into a new synthesis (revised understanding).

 In the above model, starting on the left side, we see someone comfortable and content with what they know and believe – their current “thesis.”
 Then someone comes along and or something comes to mind in a way that they hadn’t noticed or previously taken into account.
 This is the “antithesis.”
 It calls into question their current thesis.
 To get back to feeling comfortable again, with an integrated sense of knowing, they will need to generate a revised thesis that accounts for the new thing – a “synthesis.”